Hbeau/tiny-docs/docs/game-knowledge/meshes/sheeps.md

 - **Walking state**: The sheep cycles through the 30 walking frames (`1.json` to `30.json`) in a loop, creating the illusion of movement.
 - **Petting state**: When the player pets a sheep, its mesh switches to `delighted.json`, showing a happy reaction.

+the original animation last 30 frame but you don't have to make yours last that long, you can loop through your frames to to create a shorter one. **but it require the 30 files**

 ### 🔧 Technical Constraints

 For the animation to work properly, all meshes must meet **strict structural requirements**: